britslambs/DH110/Assignment 6/README.md

 * Level of font boldness and size is the same as the Typeface section above, regardless of typographic variation

 ### Shape Variations
-* From left to right in the screenshot, the corner radius to create different levels of roundless are 5, 10, and 20.
+* From left to right in the screenshot, the corner radius to create different levels of roundness are 5, 10, and 20.

 ## Design Decisions